 Graduate Studies in Business are held on ground at University Campus and select Center locations.
-Student should consult with their assigned academic advisor to best select the courses to fit their career goals.
-Student must complete the program within five years of their initial enrollment.
+Students should consult with their assigned academic advisor to best select the courses to fit their career goals.
+Students must complete the program within five years of their initial enrollment.
 The Master of Human Services Administration Program is offered on-ground at the Savannah, GA.
 Center.
 Classes are held in the evening with two classes offered every eight weeks.
-Students should consult with their adviser since courses are sequenced with prerequisites required.
+Students should consult with their advisor since courses are sequenced with prerequisites required.

-Master of Business Administration One Year International & Experiential

-Doctor of Business Administration in Management (must complete the program within seven years of initial enrollment)

-Master of Human Service Administration
+Master of Accounting Master of Business Administration Master of Business Administration One Year International & Experiential Master of Science in Cybersecurity Doctor of Business Administration in Management (must complete the program within seven years of initial enrollment) Master of Education Master of Human Service Administration Master of Arts in Theology